 Compensation for this post was provided to AOL by Cobblestone Bread Co.™ and Big Green Egg® via AOL Media.
-The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Cobblestone Bread Co.™, Big Green Egg®, or AOL.
+The opinions expressed herein are those of the author.
+Not indicative of the opinions or positions of Cobblestone Bread Co.™, Big Green Egg®, or AOL.
 This post was processed and edited by AOL.
 The upgraded grill was purchased by grilling24x7.

-It’s officially grilling season and now is the time to fire up those grills to serve our friends and family some amazing food.
-One of the most important aspects when serving a sandwich is that you have a top quality roll, so AOL has teamed up with Cobblestone Bread Co.™ and Big Green Egg© to create this post on how to make Grilled Italian Meatloaf sandwiches.
+It’s officially grilling season and now is the time to fire up those grills.
+Serve our friends and family some amazing food.
+One of the most important aspects when serving a sandwich is that you have a top quality roll.
+AOL has teamed up with Cobblestone Bread Co.™ and Big Green Egg© to create this post on how to make Grilled Italian Meatloaf sandwiches.
 What’s key to this recipe is serving it on a really good roll.
-I chose the Cobblestone Bread Co.™ Toasted Onion Roll, which is a fresh, soft and sturdy roll that can handle even the heartiest of sandwiches, such as this one.
+I chose the Cobblestone Bread Co.™ Toasted Onion Roll.
+It’s fresh, soft and sturdy roll that can handle even the heartiest of sandwiches, such as this one.
 Let’s get started.

 Grilling meatloaf is actually really easy, as long as you monitor temperature and don’t overcook it.
 The basic idea is that you lightly mix together all of the ingredients and form the meatloaf on a grilling plank.
 Then place the meatloaf and plank over medium direct heat and cook it just like an oven.
 The grilling plank will impart a mild smoky flavor to the meatloaf.
 Today I’m using my Big Green Egg©, which is an absolutely incredible grill.

 The Key To a good meatloaf.